stefandd/ponystuff/sfmlwrapper/README.md

 ## Installation

 Simply copy the `sfml` folder into the directory of your app.
-The test app uses `use "sfml"` so it expects the sfml folder in its own folder.
-Alternatively, put the `sfml` folder whereever you keep your addon modules and use an appropriate `use` statement.
+The test app uses `use "sfml"` so it expects the sfml folder to be in its folder.
+Alternatively, put the `sfml` folder whereever you keep your addon modules and adjust the `use` statement.
 You will need the link and runtime libraries for CSFML.
 For Windows, those are included in the `windows libs` folder.
 If you are on a different system, use the dynamic link library version of CSFML and modify the
 ```pony
 use "lib:csfml/csfml-system"